 TT scale: 1:120 scale, 12mm gauge.
 It's a scale with an interesting if unhappy history.
 If you want a model train scale that's somewhere between N and HO, then the TT scale may be right up your alley.

 TT scale is 1:120 scale, or ten feet to the inch scale.
 It uses track with rails gauged at 12mm.
-Compared to N scale, which is 1:160, TT scale is 33% larger.
+Compared to N scale, which is 1:160, TT scale is 33 percent larger.
 On the other hand, HO scale, at 1:87.1, is still substantially larger than TT scale.

-1:120 scale is still in use today in a number of industrial and hobby applications outside of model railroading.
+1:120 scale is still in use today in some industrial and hobby applications outside of model railroading.

 TT Scale History

 Automotive engineer Hal Joyce introduced TT scale to model railroading in 1945.
 At the time TT was the smallest model railroad scale available.
 Joyce founded the company H.P.
 Products (no relation to Hewlett Packard) and produced model railroad kits in TT scale.

 Other TT manufacturers in the U.S. also focused on kits.
 In the late 1960s and early 1970s aggressive marketing of N scale and the lack of RTR (ready to run), TT scale trains pushed TT out of the American market.